dirtsimple/imposer/README.md

 The review process has the same UI as `git add --patch`: any changes you approve will not show up on future reviews, allowing you to figuratively "sign off" on the changes that you understand, or which are irrelevant to your current goals.
 Once you've approved a change, it will not show up during future runs of `imposer options` subcommands such as `review`, `diff`, or `watch`.

 (Note: on Alpine linux, the default `git` package doesn't include the UI for `git add --patch`.
 So, if you're working in an Alpine environment (e.g. in a docker container), you'll need to install the Alpine `git-perl` package to make `options review` work correctly.)

+#### imposer options approve *[name...]*

+Approve changes to the named options, without needing to go through the interactive review.
+Names must not contain any characters other than letters, numbers, or `_`, or else they need to be double-quoted inside single quotes, e.g. `'"some-option"'` in order to be handled correctly.
+(This is because the names are actually interpreted as jq path expressions, after adding a leading `.`)

+Whether the named options were added, updated, or deleted, the changes are immediately approved, and will not show up in the `diff` , `review`, or `yaml` subcommands of `imposer options`, until/unless those options are changed again.

 #### imposer options reset